IELTS Speaking Sample 54

 Moreover, several open-air Friday markets operate from early morning till evening on Fridays, selling everything from second-hand furniture, to clothes, carpets, livestock of various types, and more.

 Alternative Answer: Yes, people in my country do enjoy going to open-air markets that sell various food, clothing items and old objects.
 In fact, most Indian markets traditionally are open-air street markets, apart from the “supermarkets” and “city markets” in some kind of building structures in the cities.
 These traditional markets are very popular among the Indians for centuries.
 These open-air markets enjoy huge popularity among Indians mainly because all commodities sold there are mostly very affordable.
 Besides, food and vegetables at these marketplaces are popular also because of their freshness.

 Q. Do you think markets are more suitable places for selling certain types of things?
 Which ones?
 Why do you think this is?

-A. Yes, markets are suitable places to sell some particular types of products.
-In fact, such markets are more convenient for sellers and buyers who prefer open and large space than a building.
-Thus livestock, second-hand furniture, different spices, vegetables, fruits, carpets, and street food are more suitable to be traded on an open market than a confined shopping complex.
+Answer: Yes, markets are suitable places to sell some particular types of products.
+In fact, such markets are more convenient for sellers and buyers who prefer open and large spaces than a building.
+Thus livestock, second-hand furniture, different spices, vegetables, fruits, carpets, and street food are more suitable to be traded on an open market than in a confined shopping complex.
 In particular, different types of livestock can't be purchased and sold inside a building and a market is more suitable for it.